-There are two types of transactions in SQL Server that are differentiated only by the way they are created: implicit and explicit.
+There are two types of transactions in SQL Server, implicit and explicit, and they are differentiated only by the way they are created.

 Implicit transactions are used automatically by SQL Server to guarantee the ACID properties of single commands.
 For example, if you wrote an update statement that modified 10 rows, SQL Server would run it as an implicit transaction so that the ACID properties would apply, and all 10 rows would be updated or none of them would.